Mobile apps and web applications development

 Types and Categories of Apps

-Mobile apps are developed to function with either a specific Operating System or with multiple.
-Hence, the two sub-groups; native apps and hybrid apps.
+Mobile apps are developed to function with either a specific Operating System or multiple.
+Hence, the two sub-groups are native apps and hybrid apps.
 In this case, native apps are designed to function with systems or devices.
-In contrast, a hybrid can work with a wide range of devices and Operating Systems.
+In contrast, a hybrid can work with various devices and Operating Systems.

 a).
 Native Mobile Apps

 iOS, Android, Windows, and BlackBerry OS are the standard mobile Operating Systems today.
-Mobile device manufactures have continually come up with devices that run on these platforms.
+Mobile device manufacturers have continually developed devices that run on these platforms.
 On the other hand, mobile app developers have also been crafting apps that work on these specific devices.
 These apps are the native types – they are native to the device.
 Simply put, an Android app will not work with an iOS device.

 Native apps are programmed with specific languages.
-For instance, Android apps are developed using Kotlin and Java, while Objective – C and Swift for iOS.
+For instance, Android apps are developed using Kotlin and Java, while Objective-C – C and Swift are developed for iOS.

 The pros and cons of native apps include;